Latin America's largest airline to cancel 90% of its international flights

-SAO PAULO/BRASILIA (Reuters) - LATAM Airlines Group, the continent’s largest carrier, on Monday canceled 90% of its international flights as demand collapsed and countries shut down borders in light of the coronavirus outbreak, leaving the region increasingly isolated.
+SAO PAULO/BRASILIA (Reuters) - LATAM Airlines Group, South America’s largest carrier, on Monday canceled 90% of its international flights as demand collapsed and countries shut down borders due to the coronavirus outbreak, leaving the region increasingly isolated.

 LATAM is the region’s main carrier to the United States, followed by American Airlines (AAL.O) which said last weekend it would cancel most flights to Latin America, including all those to Brazil.

-In the region, Argentina, Peru and Ecuador have imposed tough isolation measures that led the vast majority of flights to those countries to be canceled.
-Chile has said it will close down borders on Wednesday.
+Argentina, Peru and Ecuador have imposed tough isolation measures that led the vast majority of flights to those countries to be canceled.
+Chile has said it will close borders on Wednesday.

-Brazil’s No. 3 airline, Azul SA (AZUL.N), also said on Monday it would cut all international flights out of its main hub in Sao Paulo state.
+Brazil’s No. 3 airline, Azul SA (AZUL.N), said it would cut all international flights out of its main hub in Sao Paulo state.

+Mexican carrier Aeromexico (AEROMEX.MX) said it was reducing flights to Europe from March 17 to April 30.

 International cancellations have sped up since last week, when Latin American carriers including Azul and LATAM said they would cut no more than 30% of their flights.

-LATAM also said it would cut 40% of its domestic flights, without specifying which routes would be affected.
-Passengers may reschedule trips through the end of the year “at no additional cost,” the Chile-based airline said.
+Santiago, Chile-based LATAM also said it would cut 40% of its domestic flights, without specifying which routes.
+Passengers may reschedule trips through the end of the year “at no additional cost,” it said.

 Brazil’s government is expected to announce an airline relief package later on Monday that would include tax deferrals, but no tax cuts, a spokesman for Brazil’s Infrastructure Ministry said.